 Am I able to transfer previous college credits toward earning my degree?Students entering Adventist University of Health Sciences programs may transfer a certain number of credits from regionally accredited institutions.
 As part of the application process, a transfer credit evaluation will be performed on all previous college coursework.Back to Top

-What should I look for in a distance education degree program?The strongest distance education programs are those with proven track records.
+What should I look for in an online education degree program?The strongest online education programs are those with proven track records.
 They experience low student attrition rates, receive consistently high student satisfaction scores, and require minimal travel.
 The Adventist University of Health Sciences (formerly known as Florida Hospital College of Health Sciences) program has all of these important attributes.Back to Top

 *Tuition rates are based on the current Tuition Schedule, are determined annually, and are subject to change.Back to Top